January 19, 2018

 Spartan Accelerator Series: A focus on the current student and recent alumni startups that are part of the Spartan Accelerator program.

-Andrew Gilliland’s most recent business was launched out of the McNeel Boathouse, where he was a resident assistant in an entrepreneurship learning community.
+Andrew Gilliland’s most recent business was conceived in the McNeel Boathouse, where he was a resident assistant in an entrepreneurship learning community.
 He met his first business partner there, and while the two eventually parted ways, Gilliland has been hard at work since growing iSpyPens to a six-figure business.

 “I just always have loved projects and creativity.
-It’s a way I’ve always thought,” Gilliland said.
+It’s a way I’ve always thought,” said Gilliland, a junior.
 “I consider myself lucky because I found my passion — business and technology — when I was young, and a lot of people don’t necessarily know what they want to do.”

 Gilliland isn’t new to e-commerce.
 Since he was in middle school, he has started more than 10 different e-commerce ventures, from selling licensed sports hats from China and inventing paintball grenades to a yard sale resale idea on eBay.
 It wasn’t the product that got him excited though — it was the process.